tpetric7/Reading-indices/README.md

 # Reading-indices

-Calculations of Reading ease indices (Lesbarkeitsindices) for German novels and news articles using quanteda and tidytext, visualized with ggplot2.
+Comparison of Reading ease indices (Lesbarkeitsindices) for German novels and news articles using the R packages quanteda and tidytext and ggplot2.